 It’s not a secret anymore that we’re so addicted to social media.
 Some of us use social media as an essential tool for marketing strategy, so it isn’t something that can be ignored.
 But there is an effective way to take control of your social media workload.

 Turn off notifications.

 Notifications are designed to distract you, to take you away from what you’re doing.
 You can turn off notifications and still maintain a social media schedule that is ongoing throughout the day.
 And personal social media during work hours should be avoided.

-I am so thankful that my blogging supporter is my close friend who I’ve known for 9 years.
-We have different careers but I’m so grateful that she understands my thoughts and struggles with the blog better than anyone else.
+I am so thankful that my blogging supporter is my close friend who I’ve known for nine years.
+We have different careers but I’m so grateful that she understands my thoughts and struggles with blogging better than anyone else.

 Find someone who really understands and can relate in some tiny way.
 It is one thing to talk about this stuff, but it’s another thing to talk about it with someone who really understands blogging and understands you.

 Slow your roll

 What does your publishing schedule look like?
 If you’re like most of us, you’re aiming at posting once or twice a week.
 Maybe once a month.

 A good to avoid blogger burnout is to publish less often.
 I know.
 I have mentioned in my post that as a blogger you need to stick to your blogging schedule.
 But your audiences are not machines.
 They are limited in the amount of information they can take in and they will tolerate occasional breaks in a breakneck schedule.